 - Introduce yourself and greet people (names, nationalities and jobs)

-- Use daily expressions on various occasions
+- Use basic daily expressions

 What level is the course and do I need any particular skills?